Acropolis of Athens

-The archeological site of Acropolis is vast area, which includes not only the 156m-high rock, but also the surrounding area.
+The archeological site of Acropolis is a vast area, which includes not only the 156m-high rock but also the surrounding area.
 It has several entrances, but only two of them are functional throughout the year.
 Of these two, the first (the main entrance) is located at the western part and the second at the southeastern part of the hill, opposite the New Acropolis Museum (on the pedestrian Dyonisiou Areopagitou Ave).
-The entrance fee is 20€, so, I always check my calendar for the free entrance days throughout the year (some holidays and feasts) to go there.
+The entrance fee is 20€, so I always check my calendar for the free entrance days throughout the year (some holidays and feasts) to go there.

-The best way (or at least what I recommend) to explore the archeological site is to enter from the the southeastern entrance.
+The best way (or at least what I recommend) to explore the archeological site is to enter from the southeastern entrance.

 All these sacred spots were connected by an ancient path, called the Peripatos, that circled the Acropolis.

 Here in the lush vegetation of the north slope, the visitor can also see the ruins of the church of Saint Nikolaos.
 The church, which was probably built in the first period of Turkish domination (1458-1687), was of the cross-in-square type with a dome supported on four monolithic columns with bases and capitals of the Ionic order in second use, while the floor was paved with stone slabs.
-Only part of its walls survive today and the recently restored marble entrance.
+Only part of its walls survives today and the recently restored marble entrance.

 The visitor then approaches the Propylaia (Προπύλαία), the monumental entrance to the fortified sanctuary, built in Classical times by architect Mnesikles.
 The very well-preserved Temple of Athena Nike (Ναός Αθηνάς Νίκης), built in 420 BC by Kallikrates, dominates the bastion to the south of the Propylaia.
-Opposite the north wing of the Propylaia stands the tall rectangular pedestal of Agrippas, which once supported an offering by the city of Athens to Marcus Agrippas, son-in-law of Augustus.
+Opposite the north wing of the Propylaia stands the tall rectangular pedestal of Agrippas, which once supported an offering by Athens's city to Marcus Agrippas, son-in-law of Augustus.